GiulioBirolini/orobic-precision-parts-kpi-dashboard/README.md

 ## Power BI Dashboard

-Dashboard screenshots and `.pbix` file — coming soon.
+Dashboard screenshots and `.pbix` file: coming soon.

 The Power BI dashboard is built on the 5 processed CSV tables exported by the ETL pipeline and includes: